17 June 2026

 "Is it considered a sin to dance Bachata?

-Bachata originated in the Dominican Republic in the early 1960s, combining elements of bolero, son, and merengue.
+The bachata origin story begins in the Dominican Republic during the early 1960s, combining elements of bolero, son, and merengue.
 The term "Bachata" originally referred to an informal working-class gathering before becoming the name of the music and dance style.

 After the Trujillo dictatorship, elites and programmers prioritized “high culture” and ballroom-polished merengue.
-Bachata, nicknamed música de amargue (“music of bitterness”) for its raw, heart-on-sleeve lyrics.
+Bachata is nicknamed música de amargue (“music of bitterness”) for its raw, heart-on-sleeve lyrics.

 Issue | Description |